Living in Rittenhouse Square, Philadelphia, PA

 Center City Philadelphia is compact enough that much of the area is within walking or biking distance from Rittenhouse Square.
 Comcast Center is a half-mile away from the park.
 The shops and offices of One Liberty Place are a little less than half a mile away.
 For those who want to travel to Northeast Philadelphia or West Philly, they can board the subway at 19th and Market.
 The north-south line is at South Broadway and Walnut, and buses carry riders up many of the city's main arteries.

 The Square Steps Up

-One of Philadelphia's first open-space parks planned by William Penn, Rittenhouse Square didn't become a luxury address until the mid-19th century.
+As one of Philadelphia's first open-space parks planned by William Penn, Rittenhouse Square didn't become a luxury address until the mid-19th century.
 After retiring from Congress, onetime brick magnate James Harper built a stately home on the north side of the green square, helping to establish it as a desirable address.